HassanAnimashaun/ServiceNest/README.md

-# VillinWraps
+# ServiceNest

-VillinWraps is a full-stack web application built for an auto detailing and vehicle wrap business.
+ServiceNest is a full-stack web application built for an auto detailing and vehicle wrap business.
 It allows clients to submit reservation requests for services such as full wraps, tinting, and more, and enables admins to view and manage those reservations through a dashboard.

 ## 🚀 Features